Skip navigation

 3. Where a staff member resigns before completing three years' service or the agreed term of a fixed term appointment of less than three years, a pro rata refund of the cost of travel and removal expenses made upon appointment may be required.

-5. Guidance on relocation support is provided in the Relocation Assistance for New Staff Guideline.
+4. Guidance on relocation support is provided in the ANU Guideline: Relocation assistance for new staff.

 Information